 Poison Assassin

-This build uses daggers to apply deadly toxins.
-It deals massive damage to bosses over time, but the character is very fragile and can die instantly if caught.
+Daggers and deadly toxins.
+Massive boss damage over time, but the character is fragile and can die instantly if caught.

 Damage: High (Ramps up over time)